 Each passenger seat is mounted on a pedestal with the ability to track forward, aft, and laterally.
 Each seat may be reclined up to 45 degrees depending on its position on the pedestal.
-(The aft cabin divider restricts seats #7 and #8--see diagram.)
-The two center seats (#5 and #6) are mounted on floor tracks for greater flexibility.
-Individual air outlets and reading lights are provided in the Passenger Service Units (PSU) above each passenger.
-Dropout, constant-flow oxygen masks are also installed in the PSU for emergency use.
+The aft cabin divider restricts seat #5 (see diagram).
+Individual air outlets and reading lights are provided in the cabin overhead above each passenger.
+Dropout, constant-flow oxygen masks are also installed in the overhead for emergency use.
 Two cupholders are built into the side ledge next to each seat.
-In the lower sidewall next to seats #5 and #6 are two 110 VAC outlets, one on each side.
-Also built into the sideledges in the center club are foldout executive tables with leather inserts.
+A 110 volt AC outlet is included in the lower sidewall next to seats #5 and #6.
+Also built into the sideledges in the center club are foldout executive tables with leather table top inserts.

-A five inch dropped aisle, extending from the cockpit divider aft through the lavatory, provides a cabin height of 57 inches.
+A five inch dropped aisle, extending from the cockpit divider aft through the lavatory, provides a cabin height of

+57 inches.
 The constant cross section of the cabin provides a continuous width of 58 inches.
 (Measurements represent distance between softgoods.)
-The cabin is approximately 15 feet 8 inches long measured from the cockpit divider to the aft pressure bulkhead and offers flexibility for a variety of interior arrangements.
+The cabin is 11 feet long measured from the cockpit divider to the aft pressure bulkhead.